fdonnet/ubik_accounting/deploy/deploy-local-readme.md

 ### Generate self signed certificate (if you want to change them in ingress)

-To remember the commands only:
+To remember the commands only (you can skip this part):

 `openssl req -newkey rsa:2048 -nodes -keyout tls.key -out tls.csr`